carpentries-incubator/hpc-intro/_episodes/11-connecting.md

 ### Install Your SSH Key

+> ## There May Be a Better Way
+>
+> Policies and practices for handling SSH keys vary between HPC
+> clusters: follow any guidance provided by the cluster
+> administrators or documentation.
+In particular, if there is an
+> online portal for managing SSH keys, use that instead of the
+> directions outlined here.

 If you transferred your SSH public key with `scp`, you should see `id_ed25519.pub` in your home directory.
 To "install" this key, it must be listed in a file named `authorized_keys` under the `.ssh` folder.

-If the `.ssh` folder was not listed above, then it does not yet exist: create it.
+If the `.ssh` folder was not listed above, then it does not yet
+exist: create it.

 ```
 {{ site.remote.prompt }} mkdir ~/.ssh